 I was ready.
 I could do this.
 I can do anything I put my mind to.
 But there is really nothing that could have prepared me for what I was about to endure.

 Walking into a Kindergarten classroom last period on a Friday, the very first week of school, is like walking into a Frat house at 8am on a Sunday morning.

 There are passed out bodies everywhere.
 I mean, one kid’s sitting up in a chair looking like he passed out mid-sip.
 In the same clothes he had on yesterday.

 Another is off to the side.
 Like her friends got sick of her and just left her there sleeping at the bar.
 At first look, I think it’s just a pile of clothes.
 But upon further inspection, it’s a little girl wearing a party dress.
-Even though wear uniforms here.
+Even though we wear uniforms here.

 Then there was a fight.
 One kid was crying because the calendar for today said cloudy.
 But now it was sunny out.
 Holy Mother Effer.
 I’ve never seen anything like it.
-And I thought my uncles went crazy of dumb stuff.
+And I thought my uncles went crazy over dumb stuff.